ankitects/anki-manual/src/deck-options.md

 hidden due to this option, a message will appear in the congratulations screen, suggesting you consider increasing the limit if you have time.

-When studying a deck that has subdecks inside it, the review limit behaves similar to the new card limit.
+When studying a deck that has subdecks inside it, the review limit behaves similarly to the new card limit.

 Anki includes any learning cards that has [crossed the day boundary](https://docs.ankiweb.net/preferences.html#scheduler) (interday learning cards) in the review count, so those learning cards will be subject to the review limit.